 The metabolic process of your body determines whether you can achieve a state of energy equilibrium.
 Energy equilibrium is the level where your total energy intake is cancelled out by the energy you expend.
 Therefore, to determine the effect of portion size on metabolism, we have to look at its effect on both energy intake as well as energy expenditure.

 Intuitively, you can tell that a larger meal size, all things being equal, amounts to a greater energy intake.
-What is the effect of a large meal on our body’s ability to expend energy?
+What, however, is the effect of a large meal on our body’s ability to expend energy?
 Our bodies expend energy in three key ways.
 Firstly, our bodies expend energy in maintaining itself.
 This is also known as basic metabolic rate (BMR) and it amounts to 60 to 75 per cent of the total energy expenditure of an individual.
 Secondly, the body produces heat during absorption and metabolism of food.
 An average individual loses approximately 10 per cent of their total energy intake in the form of body heat as a result of absorption and metabolic process.
 Lastly, body expends energy through physical exertions.

-For our purposes, only the second factor has relevance vis-a-vis portion size.
+For our purposes, only the second factor has relevance vis-?-vis portion size.
 Scientifically, BMR has not been shown to be affected by the amount of food consumed.
 Similarly, the causal link between portion size and physical activity remains ambiguous and decidedly difficult to measure.
 On the other hand, portion size has a direct correlation with the energy body expends during its absorptive and metabolic process.